Join leading scholars at the emerging frontiers of business.

 You can apply with unofficial documents that are scanned and uploaded to your application.
 Please ensure all information on scanned documents is clear and legible.
 Remember to include the grade scale for each institution; this information is often found on the back or at the end of the transcript.

-If you are admitted, you will then be required to submit official copies of your transcripts, GMAT/GRE test scores and English proficiency test results (if applicable).
 Official transcripts and test results must be mailed directly from the issuing institution in a sealed envelope to:

 Graduate Recruitment & Admissions, Room W263B